microchip-pic-avr-examples/pic18f47q10-adc-dc-motor-with-touch-interface-mplab/README.md

 The PIC18-Q10 family of microcontrollers (MCUs) is equipped with a 10-bit ADC with Computation (ADCC) and Hardware Capacitive Voltage Divider (CVD) technique for advanced capacitive touch sensing which are used to demonstrate this application demo.
 Along with these peripherals, the PIC18-Q10 family has a rich set of analog & digital peripherals, communication modules, and Core Independent Peripherals.
 This application demo discuss one of the simple and very useful real-time control application, DC motor control using capacitive touch Buttons and Slider.

-### To see the DC Motor control with Capacitive Touch Interface demo operation video, click on the below image.
+### To see the DC Motor Control using Capacitive Touch Interface demo operation video, click on the below image.

 <p align="center">
 <br><a href="https://youtu.be/-_WE2X03uRQ" rel="nofollow"><img src="images/videofrontimage.png" alt="AVR DA" width="500"/></a>